caitlincoffey/Movement-Synthesizer/index.md

 # How it Works

 The Movement-Synthesizer captures acceleration from the x, y, and z axes of smartphone accelerometer data.
-It does so using Matlab's Sensor Data Collection App and by loading that data into a livescript on Matlab's Desktop version.
+It does so using MATLAB's Sensor Data Collection App and by loading that data into a livescript on MATLAB's Desktop version.
 In the future, this could be made into a smartphone app.
 <br>
 <center>
 <img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/accelerometer.png" height="300" width="300">